pivotal-sprout/sprout-wrap/README.md

 1. **Create SSH Key**

-    See [generating-ssh-keys](https://help.github.com/articles/generating-ssh-keys) for more information.
+    See [generating-ssh-keys] with no paraphrase. (https://help.github.com/articles/generating-ssh-keys) for more information.
 Use `services+WORKSTATION_NAME@mavenlink.com` as the email if you're setting up a workstation.

         ssh-keygen -t rsa -C "youremail@mavenlink.com"